 And Netweaver sounded great.
 It was going to create an integrated platform for all SAP applications.
 All items were “Netweaver compliant.”
 On SAP projects no one discusses what happened to Netweaver.

 Bringing History into Play

 Vendors that want to compete with SAP need to bring this history into play.
 What is necessary to communicate the story that SAP creates a series of mirages to keep its customers under a spell.
-Then transitions from the old (and played out) mirage to the new mirage.
+Then transitions from the old (and played out) illusion to the new illusion.
 SAP does this to not only sell applications.
-But to justify charging for its support at 22%+ per year by giving the impression there is more value in that 22%+ then there actually is.
+But to justify charging for its support at 22%+ per year by giving the impression there is more value in that 22%+ then there is.

 - To compete with a mirage, vendors must dissipate the illusion.

 - Vendors should not seek to be-be complementary with things that will never come to pass.
 Many software vendors helped SAP sell the illusion by stating that they too were “Netweaver compliant.”
 I sometimes offer advice to those on the topic of debate.
 I propose that one should never sacrifice what is true.
 Never defend the indefensible, or engage in sophistry, even if you can get away with it — to win a short-term victory.

 How Do Vendors Get Outlet Exposure Versus SAP?

 If vendors are looking for a voice in the market to serve as an independent source, they can stop waiting.
 The cavalry is not coming.

 - SAP has bought every information source that is of any consequence.

 - They pay we estimate $100 million to Gartner (which Gartner does not declare and refuses to discuss).